Skip to content

 --use-custom-chain

-Use the custom-chain chain profile to interact with the Autonolas Protocol registry contracts.
-This option requires that you define the following environment variables (see the Autonolas Protocol documentation for more information):
+Use the custom-chain profile to interact with the Autonolas Protocol registry contracts.
+This profile requires that you define some parameters and contract addresses as environment variables (see also the Autonolas Protocol documentation for more information):

 • CUSTOM_CHAIN_RPC : RPC endpoint for the custom chain.

-• CUSTOM_GNOSIS_SAFE_MULTISIG_ADDRESS : custom Gnosis Safe multisig contract address.
+• CUSTOM_GNOSIS_SAFE_PROXY_FACTORY_ADDRESS : Custom Gnosis Safe multisig contract address.

 --use-local